Showing posts with label Stuka Ace. Show all posts

 -----------------

 Formed up once again, Voss turned his Staffel North East toward the target.
 Conditions were clearing after the storm passing through that morning.
 Voss hoped the improved visibility would continue to help their re-attack on the airfield.
 He was looking up through a break in the clouds when he saw a telltale glint off a canopy.
 Was that their fighter escort taking up position?
-And was did it appear to be a single rather than the usual Schwarm?
-No - it was a Soviet fighter diving down on them!
+And why a single rather than the usual Schwarm?
+No!
+It was a Soviet fighter diving down on them!

 Voss alerted his staffel to commence evasive manoeuvre while he tried to radio the fighter flight leader.
 The Luftwaffe fighters had been delayed with a collapsed wheel during take off – they were red lining their engines to be there in 2 mins.
 It would be a long two minutes.